UoB-CS-IPCV/Lab3-Coin-Counter-Challenge/README.md

 ### Task Breakdown

 1. Take the gradient magnitude image you generated for Task 1 and apply a thresholding operation (e.g. set all pixels larger than a threshold value $T$ to 255 and all others to 0) to determine the set of pixels with the strongest gradient magnitudes to be considered for circle detection.
+2. Implement a function `hough` that calculates the (3D) Hough Space $(x_0, y_0, r)$ from the thresholded gradient magnitude image and the gradient orientation image.
+You need to make a decision about the size (i.e. number of cells) in your Hough Space.
+The function should at least have the following input parameters:
+    - The thresholded gradient magnitude image and the gradient orientation image
+    - Threshold by which a peak in the Hough Space is actually considered a circle
+    - You may also wish to consider minimum / maximum radius and distance between circle centres.
+3. Display the Hough Space for each image.
+As the Hough Space for circles is 3D, you can create a 2D image by summing the values of the radius dimension.
+This will highlight circle centres.
+4. Threshold the Hough Space and display your set of found circles on the original images.

+### Implementation Details

+- Consider representing your Hough Space as a 3D array.
+- When you are displaying the Hough Space, you might want to take the logarithm of the image to make the image values more descriptive.